|

 She said the two whispered to each other, "His mom must

 be somewhere in the audience crying her heart out!"
+I was not.
+I was standing on

 the sidelines screaming (in silence, of course), "Jimmy,